pastewka/dtool-lookup-server/README.rst

 The dtool lookup server API
 ---------------------------

-The dtool lookup server makes use of the Authrized header to pass through the JSON web token for authrization.
+The dtool lookup server makes use of the authorized header to pass through the JSON web token for authorization.
 Below we create environment variables for the token and the header used in the ``curl`` commands::

     $ TOKEN=$(flask user token olssont)